 An annual estimate of operating expenses is completed every year and you pay the same amount each month.
 Since actual costs of operating the home fluctuate month over month, a reconciliation is completed at the end of each year and the difference is either credited or collected from the Wecasa owners.

 Ready to move on?
-Wecasa and its agent partners can help you sell your 50% ownership.
+Wecasa and its agent partners can help you sell your portion of ownership.
 Simply list with your agent or one of your partner agents and we will facilitate the vetting and onboarding of the new owner.